Nupur

 Recommended Books for CUET 2025 English Exam

-The CUET English exam is a crucial component of CUET UG exams, evaluating a candidate's proficiency in reading comprehension, grammar, vocabulary, and verbal ability.
+The CUET English exam evaluates a candidate's proficiency in reading comprehension, grammar, vocabulary, and verbal ability.
 To ace this section, choosing the right study material is essential.
 Well-structured and comprehensive books help strengthen your basics and provide ample practice through exercises and CUET mock tests.
+Here is a list of some recommended books for students to prepare for CUET English Section.

 • Word Power Made Easy by Norman Lewis